... And Then You Saw Them

 Some people are made for love, you told yourself.
 I am made for other things.

 You said it so many times it started to feel true.
-It felt, actually, like peace.

 You forgot what it felt like to really feel anything at all.

-And then.
+And Then...

-And then there was a completely ordinary day.
+...there was a completely ordinary day.
 A Tuesday, maybe.
 Or a Thursday.
 A day that had absolutely no plans to be memorable.

 You were somewhere unremarkable — an office hallway, a classroom, a coffee shop, a moment wedged between two other forgettable moments — and then...

-... and then you saw Them.
+...and then you saw them.

-It was strange; not like falling, bit more like remembering.
+It was strange; not like falling, but more like remembering.
 Like finding an old letter in a coat pocket you hadn't worn in years.
 Like hearing a song come on and realizing, oh — I used to love this.

-Oh, you thought, Oh, so that's still in there.
+Oh, so that's still in there.

 And here, without asking your permission, it had woken up.